-Montpellier v Ospreys (Sat)
+Ospreys end European drought with win over Montpellier

-Heineken Champions Cup: Montpellier v Ospreys (Sat)
+Heineken Champions Cup: Montpellier 10-21 Ospreys - Welsh region end European drought

 Last updated on .From the section Rugby Union